TobikoData/sqlmesh/docs/concepts/tests.md

           ...
 ```

 This is useful when we can't treat the missing columns as `NULL`, but still want to ignore them.
-In order to apply this setting to _all_ outputs, simply set it directly under the `outputs` key:
+In order to apply this setting to _all_ outputs, simply set it under the `outputs` key:

 ```yaml linenums="1"
   ...